2i2c-org/team-compass/practices/meetings.md

 This section describes the kinds of meetings we use and why they exist.

 :::{seealso}
-See the [Team Calendar page](team/calendar) for specific dates and information about each of these meetings.
+- See the [Team Calendar page](team/calendar) for specific dates and information about each of these meetings.
+- See [the communication page](practices:communication) for information about how to access zoom meetings and other communication channels.
 :::

 ## Guidelines for all team meetings